NtagkasAlex/Imitation-Learning-Pick-n-Place/README.md

 ## Notable Observations
 - Videos of the trained policies will be provided.
-- DAGGER has some disadvantages, such as increasing dataset size, potential overfitting, and the exploration-exploitation trade-off.
+- DAGGER has some disadvantages, such as increasing dataset size, potential overfitting, and the exploration-exploitation trade